Kayaking the Rossport Islands

 Trip Tips: Kayaking the Rossport Islands in Ontario

-Getting there : Rossport is about three hours from the U.S. border at Grand Portage.
-Because Ontario is on Eastern Standard Time, people entering from Minnesota will lose an hour.
+Getting there: Rossport is about three hours from the U.S. border at Grand Portage and a two-hour drive from Thunder Bay.

-Accommodations : Guests should know that trains go through the village, including two or three at night.
+Accommodations: Guests should know that trains go through the village, usually two or three at night.

 In Rossport, the Willows Inn B&B has a view of the harbor from its pretty deck and four attractive rooms.
 The Quarry Room has two single beds; the Wilson has a sitting area with a great view.